5enthilbaliah/project-chimera/README.md

 Let' see where this takes us.

-Order -
+Order of execution

+Foundations
-foundations -> net-foundation
+- net-foundation
+- mssql-foundation